-The Electrical Engineering program is supported by a set of well-equipped laboratories.
+The Electrical and Computer Engineering program is supported by a set of well-equipped laboratories.
 Some are dedicated solely for lower division courses such as circuits and electronics.
 In addition, the department has a diversity of research and teaching laboratories listed next.

 The Digital Systems Laboratory (operated jointly with the Department of Computer Engineering) provides complete facilities for experiments and projects ranging in complexity from a few digital integrated circuits to FPGA-based designs.
 The laboratory also includes a variety of development systems to support embedded systems and digital signal processing.